The following bye-laws were approved by the ESRA Committee during the 2019-2021 term of office:

 4. A future amendment of the Constitution will rename these offices to: a) President, b) General Secretary, and c) Treasurer.
 In addition, the following offices will be added: d) Vice President, e) Conference Chair, and f) Vice Conference Chair.

 5. Appointment to the ESRA Committee will be by election.
 Candidates may nominate themselves for one of the positions identified as available (see Bye-law 1), which may be a named office or a other committee role.

 6. Offices and committee roles vacated mid-term should be filled in the interim by existing committee members.
 If this is not possible, the committee may decide to appoint other ESRA members to finish the uncompleted term.

 Bye-law 3: Term of service for ESRA Committee members

-The following bye-law, approved by the ESRA board on 5th February 2021 and finalised on 25th June 2021 relates to the duration of the terms of service of ESRA Committee members and officers:
+The following bye-law, approved by the ESRA Committee on 5th February 2021 and finalised on 25th June 2021, relates to the duration of the terms of service of ESRA Committee members and officers:

 1. The term of membership of the ESRA Committee is 6 years.
 The term for the offices of President, Vice President, Conference Chair and Vice Conference Chair is normally 2 years.

 2. The constitution in Part 2, section 18.3 states "Each of the trustees shall retire with effect from the conclusion of the annual general meeting next after his or her appointment but shall be eligible for re-election at that annual general meeting".

 3. A future amendment to the Constitution should state that trustees shall retire with effect from the conclusion of the biennial general meeting next after the sixth year of his or her appointment but shall be eligible for re-election for one additional term during the election held prior to that meeting.

 4. Appointments to named offices, including for existing committee members is decided by election, as detailed in bye-law 2.